Olive, Lady Baillie: Early life

 Olive Cecilia Paget was born in Manhattan in the United States on 24 September 1899.
-She was the elder daughter of the Englishman Almeric Paget (1861–1949), a Member of Parliament for Cambridge who later became the 1st Baron Queenborough, and the American heiress Pauline Payne Whitney (1874–1916), who married in 1895.
+She was the elder daughter of the Englishman Almeric Paget (1861–1949), a member of parliament for Cambridge who later became the 1st Baron Queenborough, and the American heiress Pauline Payne Whitney (1874–1916), who married in 1895.
 Her younger sister, Dorothy Wyndham Paget, was born in 1905.
 Before her parents' marriage, her father had lived in the United States for many years, "engaging in ranch life and farming in the Northwest, and afterward lived in New York."

 Her maternal grandparents were Flora (née Payne) Whitney and William Collins Whitney, the United States Secretary of the Navy under President Grover Cleveland.
 Among her mother's side of the family was uncle Harry Payne Whitney (who married Gertrude Vanderbilt); uncle Payne Whitney (who married Helen Hay); and aunt Dorothy Payne Whitney (who married twice, first to investment banker Willard Dickerman Straight and, after his death, to Englishman Leonard Knight Elmhirst).
-Her paternal grandparents were Cecilia (née Wyndham) Paget and Lord Alfred Paget, the fifth son of the Henry Paget, 1st Marquess of Anglesey, who commanded the British cavalry at the Battle of Waterloo.
+Her paternal grandparents were Cecilia (née Wyndham) Paget and Lord Alfred Paget, the fifth son of Henry Paget, 1st Marquess of Anglesey, who commanded the British cavalry at the Battle of Waterloo.
 Among her father's side of the family was Arthur Paget; Sydney Paget; and Alexandra Paget (wife of Edward Colebrooke, 1st Baron Colebrooke).

 When their mother died in 1916, Olive and her sister Dorothy inherited $4,000,000 to be divided between the girls.
 Both girls were already legatees under the will of their mother's uncle, Col. Oliver Hazard Payne, an early Standard Oil investor who never married.
 After their mother's death, her father remarried in 1921 to conspiracy theorist and anti-Mormon agitator Edith Starr Miller, a daughter of the American real estate investor William Starr Miller.
 Through her father's second marriage, which ended in divorce in 1932, she had three younger half-sisters, Audrey Elizabeth Paget, an aviator; Enid Louise Paget; and Cicilie Carol Paget.

 Olive was educated in France and, in 1918, during World War I, she served briefly as a wartime nurse.